csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```
 Try to make the above loop count to 10.
 Or from 10 to 5.

-Here are different ways to compare numbers:
+Here are different ways to compare numbers.
+Assume variable a holds 10 and variable b holds 20 then:

 Operator | Description | Example
  --- | --- | ---